Live Chat

 b.
 Apixaban and Vitamin K

-Because Eliquis does not work the same way as warfarin, it doesn’t have the same interactions with vitamin K. However, an Eliquis patient’s kidney and liver function must be closely monitored because they are now at higher risk for issues.
-[6]
+Because Eliquis does not work the same way as warfarin, it doesn’t have the same interactions with vitamin K. However, doctors may monitor kidney and liver function in patients with a history of kidney or liver problems.
+[2]

 Eliquis and Grapefruit

 Some foods may interact with Eliquis (apixaban).
 Grapefruit is a unique food that often interacts badly with medications.
 This is because it interferes with a key enzyme, causing drug levels in the body to be too high or too low.
-[7] Sometimes, related fruits like pomelos, limes, and Seville oranges can cause problems too.
-According to one study, older patients are at higher risk of a bad grapefruit-drug interaction, as well as those who use grapefruit products on a regular basis.
-[8]
+Sometimes, related fruits like pomelos, tangelos, and Seville oranges can cause problems too.
+[5]

 Other Drug Interactions